samvise85/bookshelf/README.md

 This webapp allows to publish, view and read books online.

-The application uses several web services that allow to save and get a set of books, chapters, users and comments.
+The application uses several web services that allow to save and get a set of books, chapters, users and (in future releases) comments.

 The saving services reqest the user to login and verify wether he/she is authorized to do so (e.g. only admin users can publich books and chapters).